 What is Rheumatoid Arthritis?

 “Will people ever understand that the autoimmune disease Rheumatoid Arthritis is not the same thing as Gramma’s arthritis?”
 I have read numerous remarks recently that sound like this.
 They say: “Impossible.
-It is impossible for Non RA’ers to understand what actually is Rheumatoid Arthritis.”
+It is impossible for people without RA to understand what RA actually is.”
 It can be discouraging.

 I understand the exasperation.
 However, building a bridge between RA and everyone else is one of my most basic goals.
 However impossible the rift looks, I am not ready to give up.